waimea-ldhunt/level-2-programming-assessment/docs/checklist.md

 # Success Criteria Checklist

 This checklist can be used to gauge progress towards different levels of success.
-Note that to pass, *all* of the Achieve Criteria must be met; for Merit, you need all Achieve, plus all the Merit Criteria, and so on for Excellence too.
+Note that to pass, *all* the Achieve Criteria must be met; for Merit, you need all Achieve, plus all the Merit Criteria, and so on for Excellence too.